fossxo/fossxo-gdd/source/technical-design/index.rst

       * Part of the credits can be built from information in this file.
       * Create a "credits" section in the help pages that credit assets per environment.
+      * Use `cargo metadata` to get all of the dependencies of the game.
+This can be used to create a bill of materials.
     * Development Aids
       - Tool that generates code needed for an environment
         - The generated environment should be fully playable so developers can